M-Robledo66/connect-4/README.md

 Step eight: Create a function updateBoard to go through each element on board and be able to change the content in each element

-Step nine: Create a function update message
+Step nine: Create a function update message that will indicate if someone has won or it is a tie.

+Step ten: Invoke the updateBoard and updateMessage inside render function.

+Step eleven: Create a const Array that contains all possible winning combinations.

+Step tweleve:(50) Create a handleClick function that get the target id on element clicked